BrianYang2013/JHU_AI_Journey/03 - EN.605.202 Data Structures/README.md

 - Secure the baisc points, zyBooks, discussion
   - Make sure sync the zyBooks, I heard Java group encountered issue on sync.
   - Post 3 days with 4 posts per week.
 High quality posts may include references, quotes, links, or diagrams or images

 - Get points on Homework, Quiz
   - This course is not well organized.
   - Think from the teacher view.
 Some quizzes does not make sense in the real world but make sense as a course.
 Focus on the criteria and get the score.
   - Separate the knowledge, study, and passing the course.
 They are different.
   - We already get experiment for fun in the week 1.Now its time for score.

 - Prepare for the lab, start as early as possible.

 - All activities get recorded.
 Scott knows that I start honor pledge 2 weeks before the course.

+2021-09-14 W03 Reflect

+- For W02, I think I spent 10 hours per weekend and most of the night, so 30+ hours.
+- Surprise to see I get full credit from the HW1.
+After some fun testing which waste a few points, now I am above median on all category now.
+- Haven't start lab yet, need to catch up.
+It will due on Module 5 but some early work can start now.

 # Areas to improve